acgfbr/acheisuacara.com.br/README.md

 ```

 3. Configure the application:
-- Copy `config.yaml` to the root directory
+- Copy `.env.example` to the root directory and fill with your values
 - Update the configuration values as needed

 4. Create the MySQL database: